Pinpoint tests of microclimate control (cars from 08.2001)

 Go to M3

-• Is the measured resistance greater than 10 kΩ in all cases?
+• Is the measured resistance greater than 10 kOhm in all cases?

 Yes

-CHECK the distribution flap for freedom of movement and correct operation.
+CHECK the distribution flap for freedom of movement and proper operation.
 If the air distribution flap is mechanically OK, REPLACE the instrument panel/footwell flap positioning motor.
-CHECK the system is working properly.
+CHECK the system for proper operation.

 No

-FIND and REPAIR short circuit «mass» in the electrical circuit in question between the instrument panel flap/footwell positioning motor and the EATC module, using the wiring diagrams.
-CHECK the system is working properly.
+LOCATE and REPAIR the short to ground in the circuit in question between the instrument panel/footwell flap positioner motor and the EATC module using the Wiring Diagrams.
+CHECK for proper system operation.

-PINPOINT TEST N: INCORRECT FUNCTIONING OF THE AIR TEMPERATURE SHUTTER (ONLY VEHICLES WITH EATC)
+PINPOINT TEST N: AIR TEMPERATURE FLAP MALFUNCTIONING (EATC VEHICLES ONLY)

 STATES